Tehama County Court Records

 - Small claims ($5,000.01–$12,500): $75.00

-Individuals who cannot afford filing fees may submit an Application for Waiver of Court Fees and Costs.
+If you cannot afford the filing fees, you can submit an Application for Waiver of Court Fees and Costs.

 Requesting Copies of Civil Records

-Property-related documents such as deeds, liens, maps, and financing statements are recorded and maintained by the Tehama County Clerk & Recorder, not the court.
-The Recorder’s office is located at:
+Property-related documents — deeds, liens, maps, and financing statements — are recorded and maintained by the Tehama County Clerk & Recorder, not the court.
+The Recorder's office is located at:

 Address: 633 Washington Street, Room 11, Red Bluff, CA 96080